 Sometimes, when you're lucky, you come across a museum like no other.
 Completely innovative, ingenious, and wholly original.
 This is what you find at the City Museum, largely created from repurposed materials in the former International Shoe Factory in downtown St. Louis.
 Like a playground of industry, you have to see it to believe it at the City Museum and it's well worth the stop.

 Something evident in many churches is the desire to worship God through the beauty of architectural design and decor.
 The Cathedral Basilica of St. Louis certainly does this.
 Completed in 1914, the Cathedral is styled in the Romanesque, Neo-Byzantine style with archaic details unseen in many American churches, harking back to early Christianity.
 Even if you aren't a practicing Catholic, a tour of the Cathedral's magnificent mosaics will be enough to bring tears to your eyes.

 9. Fox Theatre

-Opened in 1929, the Fox Theatre is St. Louis' own historic theater, completely renovated to its original state in 1982.
-Ignoring the amazing live theater productions for a moment, focus on the early 20th century architecture and theater design from the thick red stage curtain to the ornate box seats and cavernous, highly decorated auditorium.
+Opened in 1929, the Fox Theatre in St. Louis' own historic theater, completely renovated to its original state in 1982.
+Ignoring the amazing live theater productions for a moment, focus on the early 20th-century architecture and theater design from the thick red stage curtain to the ornate box seats and cavernous, highly decorated auditorium.
 Now picture in the amazingly talented performances and Broadway productions and you get a recipe for a fabulous night on the town.

 10. Delmar Loop